fenago/automation-anywhere-next-level/md/lab6.md

 ![](./images/206.png)

-And as you can see, our boat has run successfully.
+And as you can see, our  bot  has run successfully.

 ![](./images/207.png)